1. What is Business Analysis?

 Answer: Elicitation is a practice of collecting requirements from end customers, stakeholders, it is a requirement gathering process.
 Various techniques are involved such as :

 - Reverse Engineering

-3. Describe The Importance Of An Activity Diagram?_text]Answer:
+3. Describe The Importance Of An Activity Diagram?

-I would rather focus on issues and the facts related.
-Origin of issue, severity of the issue, implications and possible solutions to solve the issue.
+Answer: I would rather focus on issues and the facts related.
+Origin of issue, the severity of the issue, implications and possible solutions to solve the issue.
 Try not to focus on the person who brought up the issue.
-Another important part is how to avoid similar issues in future.
+Another important part is how to avoid similar issues in the future.

 5. Ba Is The Bridge Between The It And Non-it Persons When It Comes A Software System.
 Does It Mean That Decision Making Responsibility Can Be Rested His Hand Entirely?

-No, that is not the advisable case.
-Every BA has to take the decision regarding business/technical aspects of a project only after discussions and meetings with the appropriate members of the team.
-In this way meetings and team discussion come off as the most important aspects of BA’s decision making capabilities.
-(Business Analyst Interview Questions)
+Answer: No, that is not the advisable case.
+Every DBA has to decide the business/technical aspects of a project only after discussions and meetings with the appropriate members of the team.
+In this way meetings and team, the discussion comes off as the most important aspects of BA’s decision-making capabilities.